Horses

 Offspring Status Calculation

-New offspring inherit the highest base statuses from their parents.
+New offspring inherit one base statuses from each of their parents.
 Base stats refer to a horse’s stats at level 1, excluding any gains from leveling.
 Consider the following example:

 Base Power